MiaadTeam/benchmark/README.md

  We use this formula to calculate the difference : (B - A) ÷ A * 100
  As you see on the chart:
- - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `1168%` faster than the `prisma-express-rest`.
+ - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `1168%` faster than the `prisma-express-postgres`.
 Which uses `PostgreSQL` as a database.
  - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `1417%` faster than the `prisma-express-graphql`.
 Which uses `PostgreSQL` as a database.
- - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `4435%` faster than the `mongoose-express-rest` (Note that we did not sort in this query)
+ - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `4435%` faster than the `mongoose-express` (Note that we did not sort in this query)
  - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `72289%` faster than the `mongo-express-rest` (Note that we did not sort in this query)
- - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `298971%` faster than the `mongoose-express-rest` (used sortby population as a numeric field)
+ - [Lesan](https://github.com/MiaadTeam/lesan) returns data to client `298971%` faster than the `mongoose-express` (used sortby population as a numeric field)

 **Maybe we created the most performant framework in the world!**

-Note: the services and database are the same for `prisma-express-rest` and `prisma-express-graphql`.
+Note: the services and database are the same for `prisma-express-postgres` and `prisma-express-graphql`.
 The difference is because of the overhead of parsing for `gql`.
 Graphql used this method  to add a schema-defining API to other libraries, but [Lesan](https://github.com/MiaadTeam/lesan) provides a schema-defining API to other libraries plus type-safety with no overhead and also a more powerful playground!

-we ommited the first query for all ORM-API combinations to have more normalized results and then illustrated 10 tests, and the system is the same as we mentioned above.
+we omitted the first query for all ORM-API combinations to have more normalized results and then illustrated 10 tests, and the system is the same as we mentioned above.

-### deno-lesan:
+### lesan-deno-mongo:
 ![results](test-results/best-results.png)
  - test 1: 157 ms
  - test 2: 139 ms